To view Assigned Assessments, selected the Assessments module from the navigation bar on the left side of Otus. Then select Assigned.

 ➡️ Key Features

-The list of assessments are organized by class.
+The list of assessments is organized by class.

 The status bar shows the overall class progress on each assessment.